The Ultimate Guide to Buyer's Stamp Duty & Additional Buyer's Stamp Duty in Singapore (2020)

 - The partners of the partnership whether or not any of them is an individual, where the property conveyed, transferred or assigned is to be held as partnership property

-*As entities, developers will also be subject to the ABSD rate of 25%.
-Developers may apply for remission of this 25% ABSD, subject to approval.
+*As entities, developers will also be subject to the ABSD rate of 25 per cent.
+Developers may apply for remission of this 25 per cent ABSD, subject to approval.

-The ABSD percentages on the tables shown below will be applicable to the property’s market value or purchase price (the higher value will be used).
+The ABSD percentages shown below will be applicable to the property’s market value or purchase price (whichever is higher).

 Another thing to note is that so long as a buyer owns any interest in a property, that property will be included in the number of properties owned by him.